AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-aem-site-web-editor.md

 role: User
 exl-id: f3657268-9dee-43af-b643-499dbc3ca948
 ---
-# AEM Sites preset in the Editor
+# AEM Sites preset in the Map console

 You can create AEM Sites preset from the Editor and configure them to generate the AEM Sites output.
 AEM Sites output is based on the composite components mapping along with the `guides-components`, facilitating efficient content creation and management.